 Mazda cannot guarantee the immobilizer system's operation if the system has been modified or if any add-on equipment has been installed to it.

-To avoid damage to your vehicle, do not modify the system or install any add-on equipment to it.
+To avoid damage to your vehicle, do not modify the system or install any add-on equipment to the immobilizer system or the vehicle.

 Theft-Deterrent System